johnrohith10/johnrohith10.github.io/index.md

 ---

 ## Projects
-Coming soon: Building a predictive model in the betting industry, currently refining the problem scope !
+Coming soon: Building a predictive model in the betting industry, currently refining the problem scope!

 Master’s Degree Project: Analysed how industrial emissions and climate variability affect respiratory health in Ireland using time-series modelling in R.